 How to improve overhead mobility for the Ayesha

 If you want really specific exercises to improve your overhead mobility, please see an experienced strength coach or physiotherapist in person – they should be able to do a hands-on assessment and help you pinpoint what is restricting your overhead movement.
 It isn’t universal.
-Scapular mechanics are important here, too, so just because you can get your hand overhead, doesn’t mean your shoulder is stable there.
+Scapula mechanics are important here, too, so just because you can get your hand overhead, doesn’t mean your shoulder is stable there.
 If in doubt, get an in-person assessment!

 Subject to that, my approach to improving overhead mobility is usually through a combination of soft tissue release through foam rolling/self-massage and stretching, combined with end-range strength work.